DFHack/dfhack/Readme.rst

 :-c: Clear designations instead of setting them
 :-x: Apply selected action to all plants except those specified (invert
      selection)
+:-a: Select every type of plant (obeys -t/-s)

 Specifying both -t and -s will have no effect.
 If no plant IDs are specified, all valid plant IDs will be listed.